unioslo/nivlheim/README.md

 ### Run the client

 This project used to provide rpms, but that function has been discontinued.
-The old rpm spec file is still included in the repo, in case anyone wants it.
+We still maintain an rpm spec file for the client, which is included in the repo.
-It is up to you to decide how to distribute and run the client.
+It is up to you to decide how to package and distribute the client.

-**Example:** How to use the client on Fedora 34:
+**Example:** How to use the client on Fedora 35:
 1. Grab the code and the required libraries:
 ```
 sudo dnf install -y perl openssl dmidecode \